minjaedavidpark/QED/AI_VISUALIZATION.md

 ## Overview

-The ReasoningGym now features an advanced AI-powered visualization system that can generate mathematical animations for ANY complex problem using Manim (Mathematical Animation Engine).
+The QED now features an advanced AI-powered visualization system that can generate mathematical animations for ANY complex problem using Manim (Mathematical Animation Engine).

 ## How It Works